TraitForge/GitBook/TraitForger Entity/Forge Potential .md

 ```
 ### How does mergePotential affect gameplay?

 Having a capped limit on forge potential allows for strategic gameplay.
-Encouraging players to forge their entities within a 1 year period to fully utilise them.
+Encouraging players to forge their entities within a 1 year period to fully utilise their full potential.
 Allowing a reset of forge potential increases economic market flow and incentivises long term gameplay.

 ## Code and Functions